- This event has passed.

 Shauntā L. Singer, Ph.D.

 Dr. Singer has been in the field of Special Education for 20 years.
 She began as an elementary special education teacher in a DC Public School.
 She later became a department and Individual Educational Program (IEP) Chairperson.
 After receiving her masters, she went on to become a Director of Special Education for a charter school also in DC, bringing it in federal and local compliance.
 Following this, Dr. Singer went on to pursue a doctorate at the University of Virginia, where she studied Special Education, Administration, and the research to practice gap.
 Within Texas, she served as a regional education specialist, serving the largest region in Texas, and supporting educators with ensuring access and progress in the general education curriculum.
-Dr. Singer is currently an Assistant Professor & Extension Specialist at Texas A&M University, AgriLife Extension Service where she supports individuals with disabilities and those who support them while encouraging Universal Design for Learning principles.
+Dr. Singer recently served as an Assistant Professor & Extension Specialist at Texas A&M University, AgriLife Extension Service where she supported individuals with disabilities and those who support them while encouraging Universal Design for Learning principles.
 Personally, Dr. Singer is a mother of two; ages 3 and 5, and the wife of an Associate Professor and the Associate Dean of Diversity and Inclusion for the College and Education and Human Development at Texas A&M University.